-On October 1, 2019, we entered into new employment agreements with each of Mr. Drake, Mr. Carter, and Mr. Busch.
+On February 22, 2021, we entered into amended and restated employment agreements with each of Mr. Drake, Mr. Carter, and Mr. Busch.
 These agreements replaced the existing employment agreements with each of the executives.
 The terms of the new employment agreements are substantially similar for each of the executives except as provided below.

-Under their respective agreements, Mr. Drake serves as Chairman and CEO of HBT Financial and Chairman of the board of Heartland Bank and State Bank of Lincoln, Mr. Carter serves as President and Chief Operating Officer of HBT Financial and Executive Vice President and Chief Operating Officer of Heartland Bank, and Mr. Busch serves as Executive Vice President and Chief Lending Officer of Heartland Bank.
-Each of the agreements provides for an initial term ending December 31, 2022, with automatic one-year renewals beginning at the end of the initial term, unless either party chooses to not renew.
+Under their respective agreements, Mr. Drake serves as Chairman and Chief Executive Officer of HBT Financial and Chairman of the board of Heartland Bank, Mr. Carter serves as President and Chief Operating Officer of HBT Financial and Executive Vice President and Chief Operating Officer of Heartland Bank, and Mr. Busch serves as Executive Vice President and Chief Lending Officer of HBT Financial and President and Chief Lending Officer of Heartland Bank.
+Each of the agreements provides for an initial term ending December 31, 2023, with automatic one-year renewals beginning at the end of the initial term, unless either party chooses to not renew.
 The annual base salaries under the agreements are reviewed annually for adjustment by our Board or Compensation Committee.
-In January 2020, the Compensation Committee approved base salaries of \$575,700 for Mr. Drake, \$454,500 for Mr. Carter and \$433,038 for Mr. Busch.
-The executives are eligible to earn performance-based annual cash bonuses for each fiscal year ending during the employment period.
-The target incentive bonus opportunity will be as determined by the Board or the Compensation Committee from time to time, and were initially set at 100 percent of annual base salary for each of Mr. Drake, Mr. Carter and Mr. Busch.
+In February 2021, the Compensation Committee approved base salaries of \$575,700 for Mr. Drake, \$454,500 for Mr. Carter and \$433,038 for Mr. Busch.
+The executives are eligible to earn a performance-based annual cash bonus and an annual long-term incentive award for each fiscal year ending during the employment period.
+The target incentive bonus opportunity will be as determined by the Board or the Compensation Committee from time to time.
+The initial cash bonus opportunity was set at 40 percent of annual base salary and the long-term incentive award opportunity was set at 40 percent of annual base salary for each of Mr. Drake, Mr. Carter and Mr. Busch.
 The executives are also eligible to participate in the benefit plans generally available to Company executives.